FIRST-Tech-Challenge/fmltc/doc/design.md

 >       temporary directory
 >     * updates in-memory counts for the labels in the frame and for negative
 >       frames
->     * updates the dataset record writer entity, setting the frames_written
+>     * updates the DatasetRecordWriter entity, setting the frames_written
 >       and update_time fields
 >   * copies the TensorFlow record file from the temporary directory to Cloud
 >     Storage
 >   * deletes the temporary directory
 >   * if all the records have been written to Cloud Storage:
->     * updates the dataset entity, setting the dataset_completed,
+>     * updates the Dataset entity, setting the dataset_completed,
 >       train_negative_frame_count, train_dict_label_to_count,
 >       and eval_dict_label_to_count fields
->     * deletes the dataset record writer entities asynchronously using a Cloud Function
+>     * deletes the DatasetRecordWriter entities asynchronously using a Cloud Function
 >
 > * the client:
 >   * periodically sends a /retrieveDatasetEntity request to the the server to
 >     determine the progress of dataset production
 >   * the server, receiving the /retrieveDatasetEntity request:
->     * reads the dataset entity from Cloud Datastore/Firestore
+>     * reads the Dataset entity from Cloud Datastore/Firestore
 >     * if the dataset_completed field is not true:
->       * reads the dataset record writer entities from Cloud Datastore/Firestore
+>       * reads the DatasetRecordWriter entities from Cloud Datastore/Firestore
 >       * sums the frames_written fields
->     * responds with the dataset entity and, if the dataset is not complete,
+>     * responds with the Dataset entity and, if the dataset is not complete,
 >       the number of frames written to the dataset so far
 >   * if the dataset_complete field is true
 >     * dismisses the Produce Dataset dialog